Chris Lennard

 Although now a climatologist, I am a lapsed zoologist who has also dabbled in the dark art of oceanography.
 As such I hold an undergraduate degrees in Zoology and Oceanography, and post graduate degrees in Ocean and Atmospheric Science (B.Sc.
 Hons), Zoology (M.Sc.) and Climatology (Ph.D.).
 As a zoologist I was interested in the historic causes of historic avian extinction (introduced predators) and how these have changed over time with respect to the current most threatened species (habitat loss).
 My Ph.D. tested the ability of a regional climate model (MM5) to capture extreme rainfall events over Cape Town, South Africa.

-1. The development of a Wind Atlas for South Africa for the assessment of renewable energy resources in South Africa.
-The latest WASA3 data and reports are available here with more information available (here).
-The fourth Phase of WASA will begin in 2024 and in addition to updating the wind atlas, we will investigate the impacts of climate change on the wind energy resource in southern Africa.
+- The development of a Wind Atlas for South Africa for the assessment of renewable energy resources in South Africa.
+The latest WASA3 time series data and reports are available with more information available (here).
+The fourth Phase of WASA will begin in 2024 and in addition to updating the wind atlas, will produce a solar atlas and investigate the impacts of climate change on the wind and solar energy resource in southern Africa.

-2. I am PI on the Degrees Modelling Fund (DMF) project that is investigating the potential impacts of stratospheric climate intervention on the southern African and African climate.
-Additionally I am the collaborating scientist on 3 other DMF projects in Africa.
+- I am PI on the Degrees Modelling Fund (DMF) project that is investigating the potential impacts of stratospheric climate intervention on the southern African and African climate.
+I am also a collaborating with scientist on 3 other DMF projects in Africa.
+Additionally, I am part of an initiative to build a community of African SRM researchers to inform the African voice in the global SRM discourse that is currently dominated by the global north.

-5. I am leading the development of online lecture modules in the Blended Training Programme for the Africa Climate Resilient Investment Facility (AFRI-RES) for the United Nations Economic Commission for Africa (UNECA).
+- I have developed online lecture modules in the Blended Training Programme for the Africa Climate Resilient Investment Facility (AFRI-RES) for the United Nations Economic Commission for Africa (UNECA) that address many aspects of climate change and resilience.

-Please see my ORCID or Google Scholar profiles for my publications list if it is not below.
+Please see my Google Scholar or ORCID profiles for my publications list if it is not below.

-When I'm not doing that I'm trying my best to be a good husband and dad; I love running or biking somewhere on Table Mountain and very occasionally, as opportunity presents itself, satisfy my craving to ski!
+When I'm not doing that I'm trying my best to be a good dad to 2 young kids whose entire lives will experience the impacts of climate change.
+I love running or biking somewhere on Table Mountain and very occasionally, as opportunity presents itself, satisfy my craving to ski!

 If any of the above resonates with you feel free to get in touch using lennard at csag dot uct dot ac dot za.